 Venezuela and the Guianas; 81 collections studied (GU: 14; SU: 5; FG: 62).

-Boni (French Guiana): ampukuwiwii; English (Guyana, Republic of): tona tonakeng; English (Suriname, Republic of): katun uwi
+Boni (French Guiana): ampukuwiwii; English (Guyana): tona tonakeng; English (Suriname): katun uwi

 Piper adenandrum and P. avellanum had been considered conspecific by Kramer & Görts-van Rijn (1968: 418).
 There are, however, several differentiating characters: P. adenandrum has long-acuminate blades, indument of spreading, to 0.5 mm long hairs and distinctly separate fruits, 2.5-3(-4) mm in diam., whereas P. avellanum blades are (short) acuminate or acute, the hairs are crisp, 0.2 mm long, and the fruits 2 mm in diam., not distinctly separate.